pipeforce/pipeforce.github.io/docs/guides/forms/050_forms-upload.md

-# Upload
+# File Upload

-In order to do a file upload using forms, this is a two step process:
+In order to do a file upload using forms, follow this two-step process:

-# Step 1
+## Step 1

-Add the properties required for files in your forms schema.
+Add the properties required for files in your [JSON schema](../schema-and-objects).
 For example:

 ```json
 {  ...